 Cardboard tubes and packaging paper can be collected separately and should be used in a local recycling process.
 In the calculation model 100% incineration is taken into account for which there is a credit received.

 Waste during the installation process may be recycled as floor covering through the manufacturers' facility.
-Forbo Flooring has a Back to The Floor program in which both post-installation and end of life flooring can be recycled.
+Forbo Flooring has a Back to The Floor program.